Webreaper/SensorTagDataCollector/Readme.md

 Wireless Sensor Tags (http://wirelesstag.net) are small sensors which measure humidity, temperature and ambient light level, and transmit this back to a hub to be stored in the cloud.
 This app uses the WirelessTag API (http://wirelesstag.net/apidoc.html) to query that data, transform it, and ingest it into an ElasticSearch instance for creating dashboards, plotting trends, etc.

 As an added bonus, the process can also query the historic temperature of a Hive Home heating system Thermostat, and ingest that data into the ES index too.
+If you have a Weather Underground (WUnderground) API key, you can also specfy this in the settings, along with a country and city, and the app will pull in complete weather data history for that location and ingest it into ElasticSearch.

 ![Alt text](/SensorTagExample.png?raw=true "Example Kibana Dashboard")